greynewell/najara/README.md

 - Information on routes, http methods, and formatting: [API Docs on GitHub Pages](https://greynewell.github.io/Najara.py/)

 ## Development
 Najara was initially written as an [OpenAPI Spec](https://swagger.io/specification/).
-Development of several candidate solutions proceeded, and the Chalice microframework was selected for Najara due to its testability and ease of use.
-Najara is built using [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) principles and practices.
-This software is designed to be easy to develop, operate and maintain.
+The Chalice micro-framework was selected due to its testability and devleopment experience.
+Najara is built using [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) and is designed to be inexpensive to develop, operate and maintain.

 ### Goals
 - Najara preserves 100% test coverage